Executive Director - Bernard van Leer Foundation

 Michael joined the Foundation as a Programme Officer in 2007.
 He then held the positions of Programme Manager, Programme Director and Interim Executive Director.
 Over this period, Michael led the development of the Foundation’s advocacy and programming strategy across eight countries and internationally; has been featured in media such as the Financial Times, CNN, BBC and The Stanford Social Innovation Review; and has served as a strategic advisor to partners such as UNICEF, the World Health Organization and The Open Society Foundations, among others.

-Michael has degrees from Wesleyan and Princeton Universities where he spent much of his time focused on understanding the impact of social and economic policies on children and families; he serves on the World Economic Forum Global Agenda Council on Behaviour; and – most importantly – he is the father of a beautiful baby girl who reminds him every day of the importance, the challenges, and the joy that comes with a child’s early years.
+Michael has degrees from Wesleyan and Princeton Universities where he spent much of his time focused on understanding the impact of social and economic policies on children and families; he served on the World Economic Forum Global Agenda Council on Behaviour; and – most importantly – he is the father of a beautiful girl who reminds him every day of the importance, the challenges, and the joy that comes with a child’s early years.

 Blogs, articles, opinion pieces